 Remembering Dr. David Sugarbaker

-Our thoughts are with Dr. David Sugarbaker’s family at this upsetting time, including his brother, Dr. Paul Sugarbaker, who is a peritoneal mesothelioma surgeon at Washington DC Cancer Institute at Washington Hospital Centre.
+Our thoughts are with Dr. David Sugarbaker’s family at this upsetting time, including his brother, Dr. Paul Sugarbaker, who was a peritoneal mesothelioma surgeon until his retirement.

 Dr. David Sugarbaker will be remembered for not only pioneering a groundbreaking mesothelioma treatment but also for sincerely caring about his patients and understanding the difficulties associated with mesothelioma.